-2.1 Collection and Processing of Plant Parts
+Collection and Processing of Plant Parts

-Fresh leaf, stem bark and root parts of the study species were collected from the Pachamalai hills of Trichirappalli district.
+Fresh leaf, stem and root parts of the study species were collected from the Shervarayan Hills (Yercaud), Salem District, Tamil Nadu.
 These fresh materials were washed under running tap water, air dried and then homogenized fine powder and stored in air tight bottles.

-2.2.
 Preparation of Plant Extracts

-To know the medicinal importance, the shade dried plant parts of the study species were made into a fine powder of 40 mesh size using the pulverizer separately.100g of the powder was filled in the filter paper and successively extracted using 500 mL solvents viz. petroleum ether, ethyl acetate and methanol separately using the soxhlet extractor for 8 - 10 hours (Gafneret al., 1985).
-Then the extracts were filtered separately through whatman No.1 filter paper to remove all undissolved matter, including cellular materials and other constituents that are insoluble in the extraction solvents.
+Preparation of Plant Extracts in medicinally importance, the shade dried plant parts of the study species were made into a fine powder of 40 mesh size using the pulverizer separately.100g of the powder was filled in the filter paper and successively extracted using 500 mL solvents viz. petroleum ether, ethyl acetate and methanol separately using the soxhlet extractor for 8 - 10hours (Gafneret al., 1985).
+Then the extracts were filtered separately through what man No.1 filter paper to remove the all undissolved matter, including cellular materials and other constituents that are insoluble in the extraction solvents.

-2.3.
 Antimicrobial Activity of the Plant Extracts

-A vast number of experiments were carried out to show the antimicrobial efficacy of the plant extracts to cure large number of pathogenic diseases.
-Antimicrobial activity of petroleum ether, ethyl acetate and methanol extracts of leaf, stem bark and root parts of the study species were determined by using disc diffusion method (Bauer et al., 1966).
+The experiments were carried out to show the antimicrobial efficacy of the plant extracts to cure large number of pathogenic diseases.
+Antimicrobial activity of petroleum ether, ethyl acetate and methanol extracts of leaf, stem and root parts of the study species were determined by using disc diffusion method (Bauer et al., 1966).